 Late Start Wednesdays – 9:00 a.m. to 3:15 p.m.

 Late Start Wednesdays – 9:40 a.m. – 3:55 p.m.

 Drop off (8:15 to 8:45 a.m.) – Pick up (2:20 to 2:50 p.m.)

 Late Start Wednesdays – Drop off (8:45 to 9:15 a.m.) - Pick up (2:20 to 2:50 p.m.)

 Early Childhood Centers Lunch - $1.75

 High School Lunch - $2.35 - $2.85

-As a participant in the National School Lunch Program, BAPS offers free and reduced rates on breakfast and lunch for students of families that meet certain income guidelines.
+As a participant in the National School Lunch Program, the district offers free and reduced rates on breakfast and lunch for students of families that meet certain income guidelines.

 The income eligibility guidelines and online application for Free/Reduced Meals will be available at the beginning of August at www.baschools.org/childnutrition.
-The application will also be available at each school site, the enrollment office or the child nutrition department.
+A paper application will also be available at each school site, the enrollment office or the child nutrition department.